 Getting to the stadium

-In truth, the Packers are Wisconsin’s team, and so on game days folks are streaming into Green Bay from all over the state, and depending on where you are coming from you can run into walls of traffic on the approach into town.
+In truth, the Packers are Wisconsin’s team, and so on game days folks are streaming into Green Bay from all over the state.
+Depending on where you are coming from, you can run into walls of traffic on the approach into town.

 Green Bay does have an airport — Austin Straubel Airport on the west side of town, about five miles from Lambeau — that services regional destinations such as Chicago, Minneapolis and Detroit.
 But visitors will likely find it much more plausible logistically to drive in from a larger city.
 Milwaukee is your best bet, with Minneapolis and Chicago not far behind.

 If you are looking to avoid the hassle of driving and/or parking on game day, there are options.

 For one, you can take advantage of Green Bay Metro, which runs four free bus routes, all with delightfully corny names, to the stadium (and from it after the game) to different points around town.
 There are several options for park-and-ride using this service, but it helps to have a little knowledge of Green Bay’s layout.

 You can also arrive in Green Bay in advance and staying in a hotel near Lambeau Field, of which there are plenty.
 But as you can imagine, reservations are snapped up quickly for nights coinciding with Packers games at Lambeau Field — and often at a markup — so it’s best to make hotel reservations as early as possible.